FoxLisk/alttp-notes/getting_started.md

  * [Beginner route tutorial](https://www.youtube.com/watch?v=5gF5V8_SEkk)
  * [Wiki page covering the 2 fastest routes](https://alttp-wiki.net/index.php/Any%)

-## Which Version Should I Play On?
+## Which version and platform should I play on?

-Whichever version you have!
-All official Nintendo releases of the game are valid, as are modern emulators such as [snes9x](https://github.com/snes9xgit/snes9x/releases).
-The Japanese 1.0 version is fastest, but anything is fine when you're starting.
+All official Nintendo releases of this game are allowed.
+We also allow use of some modern emulators (such as [snes9x](https://github.com/snes9xgit/snes9x/releases)).
+The Japanese 1.0 version on SNES/Emulator is the fastest option, but anything is fine when starting out.

-## Going Deeper
+## Going deeper

-Take a look at <#412669514782605312> for links to a wide variety of further resources, and feel free to ask us questions.
+Check out <#412669514782605312> for links to a wide variety of further resources and feel free to ask any questions in <#138378732376162304> or <#195826874847330304>.

 Happy gaming!